SufyanDahalan/VSWorkbench/docs/thesis/Include/Thesis.md

 bringing the most used functionalities of GitLab closer to where the developer is usually to be found when he is in his state of flow: the code editor.

-The goal of VSWorkbench within the framework of this bachelor's thesis is to bring the 20% of functionality of GitLab as a start thats used 20% of the time and present them in a familiar manner that is not much distinguishable from the native webapp gitlab experience, with the end goal being minimizing interruptions and hightening developer's productivity.
+The goal of VSWorkbench within the framework of this bachelor's thesis is to bring the 20% of functionality of GitLab as a start that is used 80% of the time and present them in a familiar manner that is not much distinguishable from the native webapp gitlab experience, with the end goal being minimizing interruptions and hightening developer's productivity.